TRossen89/Portfolio/README.md

 A budgeting app I built when I first started learning to program.
 While the code isn’t well structured and includes too many comments and spacing, it contains relatively complex functionality for an early project.
 The repository contains a main branch with the original design and a development branch where I experimented with various changes.
-Although the app is unfinished and not very user-friendly, I still actively use it to track and plan my spending over defined periods.
+Although the app is unfinished, has almost no styling and is not very user-friendly, I still actively use it to track and plan my spending over defined periods.

   I've decided to stop development on this version and instead start a new project based on a redesigned concept I've worked on.
 The new version will be built using a React/React Native frontend and a Java or C# backend.